 - Hypertension (High Blood Pressure)

 - Heart Failure

 - Rheumatoid Arthritis

-Within 60 days of becoming eligible for UnitedHealthcare's Medication Therapy Management program, members will receive an offer by mail to complete a Comprehensive Medication Review (CMR).
-Members may also receive this offer by phone.
+Within 60 days of becoming eligible, you'll receive an offer by mail to complete a Comprehensive Medication Review (CMR).
+You may also receive this offer by phone.

-The Medication Therapy Management program is not considered a benefit.
-For more information on UnitedHealthcare's Medication Therapy Management program, please talk to a UnitedHealthcare representative (the phone number is on the back of your plan member ID card).
+The Medication Therapy Management program isn't a plan benefit.
+For more information on UnitedHealthcare's Medication Therapy Management program, please call the phone number on the back of your plan member ID card.